 Is Bartending School Worth It?

-The biggest concern people have before investing in any type of formal education or training is whether it will help them get a job.
+Before investing in any formal education or training, the biggest concern people have is whether it will help them get a job.
 No one wants to fork over hundreds or thousands of dollars only to wind up earning the same amount they do now.
 Certification won't guarantee employment, and if you have no prior experience, it isn't likely to score you a high-paying job, either.

 Most establishments want someone who has first-hand experience working with customers, making drinks, managing a bar, and taking care of guests.
 But that doesn't mean that going to school is a waste of time and money.
 There are many skills, recipes, and techniques you'll discover that you might not have been able to acquire otherwise.
 These include: